richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 #### Reusable.swift

-Defines a protocol for use on `UITableViewCell` and `UICollectionReusableView` that provides the class name as a reuse identifier.
+Defines a protocol for use on `UIView` that provides the class name as a reuse identifier.

 #### Serializable.swift